darryltanzil/FIFA-Tracker/README.md

 ## Structuring and Intentions

 This API was meant to familiarize myself with the Spring Framework, Maven, accessing information from RESTful APIs, and posting my own individual API endpoint.
-As well as this, this was an exercise of my knowledge of softare engineering principles,
+As well as this, this was an exercise of my knowledge of softare engineering principles.

 ### Single Responsibility Principle
 * ComparisonService and ComparisonController are divided into two classes; the ComparisonController focuses purely on handling any GET requests, whereas ComparisonService requests from the FUTDB API, and performs the calculations.
+This ensures that each class has only one single purpose;

 ### Singleton Design
 * There can only be one "bean" instance of a ComparisonService class.
 This instance is a dependancy for the ComparisonController class, and is called via the @Autowired annotation.
+Spring Framework restricts this @Service class by ensuring that it can only be one singular instnace.

 ### Unit & Integration Testing
 From this small project, I learned that Unit testing focuses towards methods, and instances of classes / objects / methods.
 Integration Testing, on the other hand, focuses towards testings people's requests towards the actual service itself, via mock MVC controllers and requests.
 I made sure to reflect this on my testing.